Vajrasana Yoga: How To Do It And What Are Its Benefits?

 1. Turn your attention to your breathing.
 Be fully aware of how you breathe and carefully observe as you inhale and exhale.

-1. You could close your eyes to concentrate on your breathing, this will also help to instill a sense of calmness in your mind.
+1. You could close your eyes to concentrate on your breathing.
+Take slow and deep breaths to instill a sense of calmness in your mind.

 1. Try to stay in this position for a minimum of 5 to 10 minutes.